 After distilling the stories that I’d found from a large notebook full of notes to one large sheet of paper, to words spoken and spoken into my voice recorder and then spoken again, several precious stories edited out for the time being – and I had 3 x 35min storytelling pieces ready to tell at the Walronds on 25th September.
 The day went well.
 The audiences were small but appreciative and the stories were finally birthed into Cullompton!
 Comments included; “I absolutely loved it!’
 And ‘A very restful experience’.

-The next event is on 9th October, also at the Walronds, between 9.30 and 2pm.
-There will be lots of music and events – please come and listen to the stories – this work feels like an aspect of re-mything the landscape – an important part of repairing our relationship with the natural world.
-Not just for children – Please Come!
+The next event is on 9 October, also at the Walronds, between 9.30 and 2pm.
+There will be lots of music and events – please come and listen to the stories – this work feels like an aspect of imagining new myths around the landscape – an important part of repairing our relationship with the natural world.
+Not just for children – please come!

 Read more of Clare’s blogs here.